Rockwall, Texas: Transportation

-Ralph M. Hall/Rockwall Municipal Airport is located two miles east of the city and is used mostly by small general aviation aircraft.
+Ralph M. Hall/Rockwall Municipal Airport is located two miles east of the city center and is used mostly by small general aviation aircraft.

+The Dallas and Greenville Railway (which was quickly acquired by the Missouri–Kansas–Texas Railroad) originally served Rockwall.
+The Dallas, Garland and Northeastern Railroad currently leases the line from Katy successor Union Pacific.

 Sports

 Rockwall offers many different sports complexes as well as activities.
 Airport Road boasts baseball fields, as well as the Landing Point complex containing the Texas International Fencing Center, zipline and dance facilities.
 The Rockwall Indoor Sports Expo is located on South 205.
 Lake Ray Hubbard has several boating marinas and is used for jet skiing.

 Rockwall also offers 2 different Golf Courses within 17 miles of the center of Rockwall.